cchdo/hydro/docs/attributes.rst

 The CF standard names table is updated frequently, as names are added they will be evaluated for including in the CCHDO netCDF files to both be more specific or to add a standard name to a variable that did not have one previously.
 Always check the param version attribute to see which version of the standard name table is in use for a particular file.

-It is important to understand that standard names represet the physical quantity of the variable and not how that physical quantity was made.
+It is important to understand that standard names represet the physical quantity of the variable and not how the data was made.
 Standard names cannot distinguish between salinity measured in situ with a CTD, salinity measured with an autosal, or even salinity from a model output.
 The names are meant to help with intercomparison of the values themselves, not methods of determing that value.